rezirezi/ROS_Instinct/README.md

 # ROS_Instinct

- ROS_Instinct is an implementation of Instict: Biologically inspired reactive planner.
-This implementation is specifically for ROSBot 2.0, however can adjusted for any ROS device.
+ ROS_Instinct is an implementation of [Instict: Biologically inspired reactive planner](http://www.robwortham.com/wp-content/uploads/2016/05/ICAPS-2016-PlanRob-Instinct-Planner.pdf).
+This implementation is specifically for ROSBot 2.0, however can adjusted for any device operating on ROS.

 ## Installation